davidbetz/etitlejs/README.md

 Filenames can contain a lot more than simply a name.
 This is an important discovery when a filename is all that we have.
 Modern content solutions demand pretty URLs, expressive titles, and meaningful tags/labels.

 This projects lets you get all of these from the filename.

+## Origin

+I recently told a buddy that I suffer from Not-Invented-Here-Syndrome like nobody else, to which he quickly responded: "well, yeah, didn't you write your own router??"
+[Yeah...](https://github.com/davidbetz/netrouter).

+My CMS is huge (30 .NET projects with abstraction layers for every possible [Aristotelian](https://www.youtube.com/watch?v=ZeT9AZJqxFU) database/queue/online blob store + Django and ASP.NET web frameworks) and controls all my websites.
+I devised the title concepts here to manage the majority of metadata (see [econtentjs](https://github.com/davidbetz/econtentjs) for the rest.)
+I've extracted this portion from the .NET solution and ported it to JavaScript.

 ## Example